Fergui/Multigrid/tests/README.md

 3) Change the ignition time (using the same format).
 4) Change the latitude and longitude coordinates of the ignition point.
 5) Decide if to use or not a dynamic rate of spread.
 Warning: using dynamic rate of spread, a huge memory is required.
+6) Run multigrid_real_test.m in Matlab.
+7) Wait for the results in a Matlab file called out.mat!